 Dry socket occurs when a blood clot fails to form in the socket where the tooth has been extracted or the clot has been dislodged, and the healing is significantly delayed.

 Following the post extraction instructions will reduce the chances of developing dry socket.
 Dry sockets manifest themselves as a dull throbbing pain which doesn’t appear until three or four days after the extraction.
 The pain can be moderate to severe and radiate from the extraction area.
 Dry socket may cause a bad taste or bad breath and the extraction site appears dry.
 Drs.
-Scurria or Marquez will apply a medicated dressing to the dry socket to soothe the pain.
+Scurria, Marquez or Presnell will apply a medicated dressing to the dry socket to soothe the pain.

 After a tooth has been extracted, there will be a resulting hole in your jaw bone where the tooth was.
 In time, this will smooth and fill in with bone.
 This process can take many weeks or months.
 However, after 1-2 weeks you should no longer notice any inconvenience